 Olivia Eshe HoltMedia Words Contact

 Olivia Eshe Holt (b.
 1998) is a visual artist native to Detroit, Michigan.
 Her artistry spans from traditional handcrafting to experimental techniques in ceramics, masonry, and mixed media.
-Through her multidisciplinary practice, she explores how materiality can be used to symbolize and give form to intangible phenomena.
-Her installations, sculptures and ceramic works are the outcomes of deep reflection on emotion, existence, connection, memory and time.
+She is interested in mud materiality, cognition through craft, diasporic traditions of symbolic encoding, and contemporary forms of meaning-making

 Olivia earned her BFA in Product Design with a minor in Craft & Material Studies from the College for Creative Studies.
-She is currently focused on developing new bodies of artworks in the city of Detroit.
+She is currently working as a Teaching Artist with Community Arts Partnerships at the College for Creative Studies while developing new ceramic sculptural works in the city of Detroit.

 Selected Work